-MouseWheelTrap – how to stop simultaneous Flash / browser scrolling in AS3
+MouseWheelTrap – how to stop simultaneous Flash / browser scrolling

 I recently stumbled over a new AS3 gotcha that seems to be bugging a lot of the Flash community.
 Apparently a new 'feature' of AS3, whereby using the mousewheel inside an embedded Flash movie still scrolls the surrounding browser window (if it has enough content, that is).